 Marie-Christine Ho Ba Tho is Full Professor in Mechanics since 1998 at UTC (Université de Technologie de Compiègne) and she is currently Head of Research at UTC.
-Before, she was the Head of the Biomechanics and Bioengineering Laboratory associated with CNRS (Centre National de Rercherches Scientifiques) (2008-2017).
+She was the Head of the Biomechanics and Bioengineering Laboratory associated with CNRS (Centre National de la Rercherche Scientifique) from 2008 to 2017.

 Her research interest concerns Biomechanics of the musculoskeletal system especially children deformities and adult arthroplasties.
 Methodologies developed are Bone and Joints modeling and characterization coupled with medical imaging techniques.
 She introduced the development of numerical models with individualized mechanical and geometric properties derived from medical images and the multiscale characterization of the musculo-skeletal system (organ, tissue, cellular and molecular levels).
 Most of her research are performed in collaboration with companies and clinicians (orthopaedics and radiologists).
 Recently her work is focused in the modelling of uncertainties of biomechanics data, their propagation in the development of medical computer aided system diagnosis.